datanucleus/docs-datanucleus/src/site/markdown/documentation/index.md

 # Products

 DataNucleus AccessPlatform provides persistence and retrieval of data to a range of datastores using a range of APIs, with a range of query languages.
-It is provided under the Apache 2 license, and supports persistence to the following datastores : RDBMS, Neo4j, LDAP, Excel (XLS/OOXML), XML, NeoDatis, JSON, ODF, HBase, Amazon S3, GoogleStorage, MongoDB, Cassandra, _[db4o]_
+It is provided under the Apache 2 license, and supports persistence to the following datastores : RDBMS, Cassandra, MongoDB, HBase, Neo4j, LDAP, Excel (XLS/OOXML), ODF, XML, JSON, Amazon S3, GoogleStorage, _[db4o, NeoDatis]_

 <table>